 Small- and Mid-Cap Companies Risk.
 The Fund may be invested in small- and mid-cap companies which involve greater risk than investing in the stocks of larger, more established companies.
 Small- and mid-cap companies may lack the management experience, financial resources and product diversification of large companies and the frequency and volume of their trading may be less than that of larger companies.
 Therefore, securities of small- and mid-cap companies may be subject to wider and more erratic price fluctuations.
+Compared to large-cap companies, small-cap and mid-cap companies, and the market for their equity securities, may be more sensitive to changes in earnings results and investor expectations or poor economic or market conditions, including those experienced during a recession, experience sharper swings in market values, have limited liquidity, be harder to value or to sell at the times and prices the Subadviser thinks appropriate, and offer greater potential for gain and loss.

 Interest Rate Risk.
 The market prices of the Fund's fixed income securities may fluctuate significantly when interest rates change.
 When interest rates rise, the value of fixed income securities, and therefore the value of your investment in the Fund, generally goes down.
 A rise in rates tends to have a greater impact on the prices of longer term or duration securities.
+In recent years interest rates and credit spreads in the U.S. have been at historic lows, which means there is more risk that they may go up.
+The U.S. Federal Reserve has recently started to raise certain interest rates.
 A general rise in interest rates could adversely affect the price and liquidity of fixed income securities and could also result in increased redemptions from the Fund.
 During periods of rising interest rates, the average life of certain types of fixed income securities may be extended because of slower than expected principal payments.
 This may lock in a below market interest rate, increase the security's duration (a measure of the underlying portfolio's price sensitivity to changes in prevailing interest rates) and reduce the value of the security.
 The maturity of a security may be significantly longer than its effective duration.
 A security's maturity and other features may be more relevant than its effective duration in determining the security's sensitivity to other factors affecting the issuer or markets generally, such as changes in credit quality or in the yield premium that the market may establish for certain types of securities (sometimes called "credit spread").
 In general, the longer its maturity the more a security may be susceptible to these factors.
-When the credit spread for a fixed income security goes up, the value of the security will generally go down.
+When the credit spread for a fixed income security goes up or "widens," the value of the security will generally go down.
 When interest rates decline, investments made by the Fund may pay a lower interest rate, which would reduce income received and distributed by the Fund.
 Also, when interest rates go down, the Fund's yield will decline.
 During periods of declining interest rates, the issuer of a fixed income security (or borrowers in a pool of loans) may prepay principal earlier than scheduled, forcing the Fund to reinvest in lower yielding securities.
 The Fund also may lose any premium it paid on the security.
-In recent years interest rates and credit spreads in the U.S. have been at historical lows, which means there is more risk that they may go up.